witnet/witnet-rust/docs/architecture/managers/connections-manager.md

 The __connections manager__ is the actor in charge of providing:

 - A **TCP server** bound to the address indicated by the configuration file
-- As many **TCP clients** as requested, connected to the addresses returned by the [`Sessions Manager`][sessions_manager]
+- As many **TCP clients** as requested, connected to the addresses requested by the [`Sessions Manager`][sessions_manager]

 ## State